BushtalkRadio/BushtalkClient/README.md

 The idea is simple: choose somewhere you'd like to visit on our [map](https://www.bushtalkradio.com), once you arrive at your destination an audio tour will automatically start playing about the area.

-We have 1201 destinations for you to explore, each with an individual audio tour.
+We have thousands of destinations for you to explore, each with an individual audio tour.
 We have all in-game POIs (including Japan and USA update) as well as famous landmarks around the world such as mountains, lakes and National Parks.

+Users can add custom locations and write their own audio tours.
+Just write an interesting, witty script and we'll create the audio tour for you.
+Not the creative type?
+Autogenerate one instead, we won't judge you.

 ## Features

-* **Dynamic audio tours** - Fly anywhere in the world and an audio tour will automatically start playing if you're close enough
+* **Dynamic audio tours** - Fly anywhere in the world and an audio tour will automatically start playing upon your arrival

-* **1201 Landmarks and POIs** - We also have all in-game airports on our map to help you plan your bush trip
+* **Thousands of landmarks and POIs** - We also have all in-game airports on our map to help you plan your bush trip

 * **Track your flight** - Use our map on a browser or even on your phone to track your flight path